 Functional Programming Timing: 1 st year of study Scope: 5 ECTS Content: The purpose of the course is to give the student a comprehensive understanding of the fundamental concepts and techniques in functional programming.
 The student will be able to construct small to medium size programs using a programming language supporting the functional paradigm.
-Learning objectives: Knowledge The student must have knowledge of: Mutability of functions The functional paradigm in programming Recursion and how to emulate iteration using recursion The scope of functional programming Skills The student can: Use a modern functional programming language Model a computation as a composition of functions Design and implement 2nd -order functions Design and implement functions working with different kind of collections Design and implement small to medium size programs using the functional programming language Competencies The student can: Choose and validate components of an IT-system that are suitable to implement using the functional paradigm Integrate the functional paradigm in a multi-paradigm IT-system The examination: Internal oral exam based on synopsis.
-Assessment: Passed/failed Internal oral exam based on synopsis.
+Learning objectives: Knowledge The student must have knowledge of: Mutability of functions The functional paradigm in programming Recursion and how to emulate iteration using recursion The scope of functional programming Skills The student can: Use a modern functional programming language Model a computation as a composition of functions Design and implement 2nd-order functions Design and implement functions working with different kind of collections Design and implement small to medium size programs using the functional programming language Competencies The student can: Choose and validate components of an IT-system that are suitable to implement using the functional paradigm Integrate the functional paradigm in a multi-paradigm IT-system The examination: nternal oral exam based on synopsis.
 Assessment: Passed/failed